crisluengo/doxpp/doc/commands.md

 ### `\alias <name>` (or `\typedef <name>`)

+Documents an alias declared in the headers with `using` or `typedef`.
+The declaration must actually exist. `<name>` is the fully qualified name of the alias, or, if not fully qualified, the alias with the "best" match is assumed ("best" means that the fewest number of scopes have to be prepended to make the match).
+In case of ambiguity, the first match is chosen.
+A warning is produced if `<name>` is not the fully qualified name of the matched member.

 `\typedef` is an alias for compatibility with Doxygen.

 ### `\class <name>`

+Documents a class declared in the headers with `class`.
+The declaration must actually exist. `<name>` is the fully qualified name of the class, or, if not fully qualified, the alias with the "best" match is assumed ("best" means that the fewest number of scopes have to be prepended to make the match).
+In case of ambiguity, the first match is chosen.
+A warning is produced if `<name>` is not the fully qualified name of the matched member.

 ### `\defgroup <name> [<title>]`